 Everyone loves their Jungle Blanket

 We’ve had a lot of readers singing the praises of the Snugpak Jungle Blanket.
 It’s insulated, easy to wash, folds small, works well as a cover in warm weather and even better as an additional layer when it’s cold.
 Wrap up in it by the campfire too.
 Weighs from 300g, four sizes and from around £25.

 A cotton or silk sleeping bag liner can keep you from sticking to cheaper, shiny bags.
 It can add a layer of warmth, or it can keep you covered if you need to unzip to let some cool air in.
 Plus, you’ll be able to wash it more easily, saving you from washing your bag too often.

-Yellowstone, Skandika and others make some cosy sleeping pods that should keep you warm through two-three seasons.
+A few companies make cosy sleeping pods that should keep you warm through two-three seasons.
 They’re quirky-looking oval sleeping bags.

 Remember that extra room inside means they won’t be quite as warm as a close-fitting mummy bag with good insulation.
 However, they certainly are comfortable to sleep in.